 - Eating a generally unhealthy diet, particularly a diet which is high in fat.

 You can reduce your risk of developing gallstones by:

 - Being vegetarian/eating vegetable protein - for example, beans and pulses.

 The role of the gallbladder in digestion

 The gallbladder plays a part in the digestion of food.
-It stores and releases bile into the small intestine when food enters.
-This helps with the digestion of food because the gallbladder contains bile salts (and other substances) that break down fat.
-The bile duct where bile is released from can become blocked by gallstones.
+It collects and stores bile, then releases the bile into the small intestine when food enters the small intestine from the stomach.
+This helps with the digestion of food because the gallbladder contains bile salts (and other substances) which break down fat.
+The bile duct which connects the gallbladder to the small intestine can become blocked by gallstones.
 This may cause symptoms such as pain, bloating, a feeling of sickness (nausea), and being sick (vomiting).
-This is because more bile is released when foods high in fat are eaten.
 The stone may cause a blockage and make it difficult for the bile to be released from the bile duct.